HomeArticle

 Multiple wearing and accompanying scenarios (Source/Enterprise)

 Zhao Zhihe pointed out to Yingke that both OpenAI's Deep Research and Snapchat's AI social products are trying to build intelligent agents that understand users better.
-However, what Internet data can depict is only the behavior trajectory.
+However, what Internet data can depict is only behavioral trajectories.
 To truly understand a person's emotional patterns, personality preferences, and interpersonal relationships, a longer - term physical - world context is needed.

-"In essence, this is about building a mental model of a person.
-This part of the data is the most primitive, and it contains information about 'what kind of person you are'," Zhao Zhihe said.
+"In essence, this is about modeling a person's mental mode.
+This part of the data is the most primitive, and it contains information about 'what kind of person you are'," said Zhao Zhihe.
 And in this process, AI hardware is also transforming from a "tool" to a "companion".

-Currently, the smart wearable industry is moving from the early stage of function stacking to a deeper stage of value exploration.
-As users' marginal interest in hardware novelty decreases, how to create a psychological motivation for continuous wearing has become a topic that more and more product teams are thinking about.
-Shijing Technology starts from emotional companionship and personal memory modeling and arranges a differentiated product form and interaction logic, which is a new exploration direction for the industry beyond the tool - oriented route.
+Currently, the smart wearable industry is moving from the early stage of function stacking to a deeper value exploration stage.
+As users' marginal interest in hardware novelty decreases, how to establish a psychological motivation for continuous wearing has become a topic that more and more product teams are thinking about.
+Starting from emotional companionship and personal memory modeling, Shijing Technology is laying out a differentiated product form and interaction logic, which is a new exploration direction for the industry beyond the tool - oriented route.